 - Keep towels out of the water

-- Tattoos are increasingly accepted, but always check the property policy in advance (we just used the private onsen to be safe)
+- Tattoos are increasingly accepted, but always check in advance (we just used the private onsen to be safe)

 Top Things To Do In Yufuin

 Start at Yufuin Station and meander along Yunotsubo Kaido.
-It is one long temptation: cheese tarts, matcha soft serve, hot croquettes, handmade ceramics, and tiny galleries.
-Take your time aaaand scroll down for some recommendations of what to try!
+It’s truly one long temptation: cheese tarts, matcha soft serve, hot croquettes, handmade ceramics, and tiny galleries.
+Take your time aaaand be sure to scroll down for some recommendations of what to try!

 Visit Lake Kinrin at sunrise